jisooleeworks/blog-site/_posts/2022-07-15-hacker-statistics-simulation-of-data-acquisition.md

 diffs_bd_2 = new_simulation - old_simulation
 ```

-This is a histogram of the results (p value is 0.004):
+This is a histogram of the results (p value is 0.0045):

 ![Histogram of simulated differences -- ab test with binomial distribution np.random.binomial]({{ site.baseurl }}/assets/img/2022-07-15-hacker-statistics-simulation-of-data-acquisition/ab_test_binomial_binomial_histogram.png)

 <br />

-In addition to use of hacker stats, I calculated a p-value using the parametric method (statsmodels.stats.proportion.proportions_ztest()).
+In addition to the use of hacker stats, I calculated a p-value using the parametric method (statsmodels.stats.proportion.proportions_ztest()).

 ```python
 from statsmodels.stats.proportion import proportions_ztest, proportion_confint